 Healthy eating and physical activity habits are key to your child's well-being.
 Eating too much and exercising too little can lead to overweight and related health problems that can follow children into their adult years.
 You can take an active role in helping your child— and your whole family— develop healthy eating and physical activity habits that can last for a lifetime.
-Cleveland Clinic and Cleveland Clinic Children’s Hospital have resources available to parents and kids to keep them healthy, from specialists to community and school based programs and information to help you make healthy choices at meal time.
+Cleveland Clinic and Cleveland Clinic Children’s have resources available to parents and kids to keep them healthy, from specialists to community and school based programs and information to help you make healthy choices at meal time.

-Cleveland Clinic and Children’s Hospital Programs
+Cleveland Clinic Children’s Programs

 Working with the local community and schools on public health programs:

 Food is Knowledge: